-THE LONG WALK, a new opera by composer Jeremy Howard Beck and librettist Stephanie Fleischmann, is based on Brian Castner’s critically acclaimed book of the same name, which describes a soldier’s return from Iraq where he served as an officer in an Explosive Ordnance Disposal unit and his battle with Post Traumatic Stress Disorder as he tries to reintegrate himself back into his family life upon his return from the war.
+THE LONG WALK, a new opera by composer Jeremy Howard Beck and librettist Stephanie Fleischmann, is based on Brian Castner’s critically acclaimed novel of the same name.
+The opera is a deeply personal exploration of a soldier’s return from Iraq where he served as an officer in an Explosive Ordnance Disposal unit and his battle with what he calls “the Crazy” as he tries to reintegrate into his family life upon returning from the war.

 “A soldier comes home and must adapt to a world that is forever changed.
 This is a timeless story, though the context continues to change.
 From Homer’s The Odyssey to Stephen Crane’s The Red Badge of Courage to Auden’s poetry of shell shock to Tim O’Brien’s The Things They Carried to the current wave of writing coming out right now, it is not just timeless; it is urgent, necessary, wholly of the present moment.
 Those who have survived their tours in Iraq and Afghanistan have come home, or they are coming home, or they will be coming home one day in the near or distant future, at which point there will almost certainly be another war to contend with somewhere else.

 “Over twenty percent of those returning will carry with them the marks of Post Traumatic Stress Disorder (PTSD).
 We as a country are in the process of absorbing a huge influx of veterans who will have no choice but to grapple with their combat experiences for years to come.
 The relentlessness of the statisticsâ€”and the epidemic of suicide that accompanies them is sobering, to say the least.
 How can we keep sending these young men and women off to war, knowing that so many of them will return afflicted?
 How can we live with ourselves knowing that we let them go?
 How do we care for them and support them in their struggle?
 How do we as a culture take responsibility?